aramin/rbbt-fnk-doge/README.md

-`content` | QuerySelector (string) | the selector of the swipeable content elements `overlay` | QuerySelector (string) | the selector of the overlay `bemBlockName` | string | set the block-part of the bem-style css-class name
+`content` | QuerySelector (string) | the selector of the swipeable content elements `overlay` | QuerySelector (string) | the selector of the overlay `bemBlockName` | string | set the block-part of the bem-style css-class name `swiperBemBlockName` | string | set the block-part of the css-class name for swiper-options `extractSliderElement` | function | function which returns element to slide `extractCaption` | function | function which returns the description of the slide

 ### CSS Classes (optional):